Great Smoky Mountains National Park Photography Workshop

 Please buy these at a reputable dealer; they run

-We do not guarantee the weather.
+do not guarantee the weather.
 Workshop

-number of participants is 10.
+year to year.
 We require an acknowledgment of risks be

 signed before going into the field.
 We will send the acknowledgment of